aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 			// getting scene panel
 			ofxUICanvas* panel = ramGetGUI().getCurrentUIContext();

-			// do something with panel...
+			// do something with the panel...
 		}

 ### Writing your scene code

-Here is a sample code of displaying simple text on stage.
+Here is a sample code for displaying simple text on stage.

 	void draw()
 	{